 From Sonora Pass, take Highway 108 east about ten miles.
 Turn left (north) into the MCMWTC and ask for directions to the area known as "Woody."
 (Basically, find a dirt road that heads north from the lower part of the base.)
 Park at "Woody," which is at 9,280 feet.
 You should have no trouble finding a place to park off the road here, unless the Marines happen to be using this particular area.

 If coming from Bridgeport, take Highway 395 north, then Highway 108 west.
-The MCMWTC is about 21 miles from Bridgeport, on the north side of 108.
+The MCMWTC is about 21 miles from Bridgeport, on the right (north) side of 108.

 Pete Yamagata's driving directions and route information are provided below as an external link.
 Jesus Malverde has kindly provided updated detailed driving directions and other helpful information below in the Additions & Corrections section.